karuhanga/openmrs-ocl-client-v2/README.md

 ### Manual Environment Setup
 - Clone a forked version of the repository to your computer;
 `git clone https://github.com/yourusername/openmrs-ocl-client.git`

 - In the root directory of the project install all the dependencies;
 `npm install`

+- In the `public` folder located in root directory of the project, create a configuration file named:
+`env-config.js`

+- In the `env-config.js` file, add a line to define your OCL API host, for example:
+`var OCL_API_HOST = "https://api.qa.openconceptlab.org";`

 ### Running the Docker Image
 - Build the Docker image using the provided Docker file in the root folder.
 `docker-compose build`.

 - Run the docker image using docker-compose